 3. Turn on the power supply, slowly turn the voltage knob, and verify that both meters register a change in electrical behavior.
 Turn the knob until the ammeter shows a current of 0.5 A and then turn off the power supply.
+This will ensure the heating coil will experience the proper current during the experiment.

-In the next few steps you will practice the procedure for taking data in this lab exercise.
+In the steps 4 through 6, you will practice the procedure for taking data in this lab exercise.
+Read steps 4 through 6 before initialing your practice run.
 Be sure you understand the measurement process before actually starting the experiment (step 7) where you need to record timed results.

-4. Fill the container with liquid nitrogen and wait for 3-5 minutes while the nitrogen cools the container and the heating element.
+- 4. Fill the container with liquid nitrogen and wait for 3-5 minutes while the nitrogen cools the container and the heating element.
 Have one lab partner prepare the stopwatch, while the other prepares to operate the balance and record the mass and time during the experiment.
 Once it appears most of the liquid nitrogen has boiled off, note the mass of the container with the liquid nitrogen.
 At that same moment, start the stopwatch and then set the balance for 2 g less than your recorded mass.
 The system will eventually be balanced again as the liquid nitrogen slowly vaporizes.
 Once it is, you would record the time and set the balance for 2 g less than the current mass.
-This process would then continue.

-5. To practice with the heating element turned on, repeat the last step of the procedure, but turn the power supply on when you start the stopwatch.
-Note that the liquid nitrogen is vaporizing faster and that you will need to reduce the balance by 2 g more often, as it comes into balance more quickly.

-6. Turn off the power supply and note the mass at that moment.
+This process could then be repeated when taking data later. - 5.
+To practice with the heating element turned on, repeat the last step of the procedure, but turn the power supply on when you start the stopwatch.
+Note that the liquid nitrogen is vaporizing faster and that you will need to reduce the balance by 2 g more often, as it comes into balance more quickly. - 6.
+Turn off the power supply and note the mass at that moment.
 Restart the stopwatch and again set the balance for 2 g less than the current mass.
 Observe the time when the system comes into balance and set the balance for 2 g less than the current mass again.